Lula turns himself in to Brazil police, ending standoff

 "Those who condemn me without proof know that I am innocent and I governed honestly," Lula said in a video message to his supporters.
 "Those who persecute me can do what they want to me, but they will never imprison our dreams."

-(Additional reporting by Lisandra Paraguassú, Ricardo Brito and Jake Spring in Brasilia; Writing by Anthony Boadle and Jake Spring; Editing by Sandra Maler)
+(Additional reporting by Lisandra Paraguassú, Ricardo Brito and Jake Spring in Brasilia, and Brad Brooks in Sao Paulo; Writing by Anthony Boadle and Jake Spring; Editing by Sandra Maler)